salmaayman11m19/salmaayman11m19/README.md

 ### 👩‍💻 About Me

-- 🎓 Communications Engineering student at **Zagazig University**
+- 🎓 Electronics & Communication Engineering student at **Zagazig University**
-- 📡 Passionate about **Communications Engineering** — signal processing, networks, and modern comm systems
+- 📡 Passionate about **Electronics & Communication Engineering** — signal processing, networks, and modern comm systems
 - 🤖 Exploring **AI Automation** and how intelligent systems can simplify real-world tasks
 - 🔧 Building hands-on experience with **Microcontrollers** and embedded systems
 - 🌱 Currently learning and growing my skills across these fields, one project at a time